HenriqqG/JavaETL-Transform-Kafka/README.md

 >"error":"null" \
 >}

+Any errors that may occur should appear on the "error" key.

-### That concludes our brief explanation on how to code works!
+### That concludes our brief explanation on how the code works!